mjeyarax/go-trustagent/README.md

 - docker

 # Build Instructions
-GTA use the `tpm-provider` libary to acces the TPM 2.0 device.
+GTA use the `tpm-provider` libary to access the TPM 2.0 device.
 The following instructions assume that `gta-devel` docker image and container have been created as described in the 'Build Instructions' section of the `tpm-provider` project (see the README.md in that project for more details).

 1. cd `/docker_host/go-trust-agent`
 3. `make package`